jbcodeforce/jbcodeforce.github.io/docs/coding/git.md

  of your repository or organization.
 From there, click Webhooks, then Add webhook.

-## VS Code git plugin

-Palette includes: git: clone, git...

-VS Code can initialize a folder as local git repository.

-VS Code handles the pull and push Git operations when you synchronize your local repository to the remote repository.

-The Source Control view compares your local repository with the corresponding remote repository.
-If there are commits to download from the remote repository, then the number of commits displays with a download arrow icon

 ## Tags

 If we want to mark a specific point in our history as a particular version, that’s what tags are for.